-- Improve any areas of poor-quality paving, reduce clutter by removing any unnecessary street furniture and signage, and install additional Legible London maps and signs to make it easier for people to find their way around. - Provide additional cycle parking and dockless cycle and e-scooters hire bays. - Provide more priority and space for people walking and improve accessibility on the northern part of Fetter Lane, Norwich Street, Furnival Street and Cursitor Street by raising junctions, side streets and loading bay entrances and raising carriageway on streets with very narrow pavements. - On Fetter Lane, Tooks Court and Breams Buildings explore the opportunities to create small public spaces that include seating, planting and trees. - Refresh the planting and seating in the St Dunstan in the West Burial Ground. - On the northern part of Fetter Lane, Breams Buildings, Norwich Street, Furnival Street and Cursitor Street we will explore a timed restriction for motor vehicles during the busiest times of day when people are walking. - Review existing on street parking. - Liaise with the City of Westminster and LB Camden on the potential to improve the experience of walking, cycling and spending time on Chancery Lane by:
+- Improve any areas of poor-quality paving, reduce clutter be removing any unnecessary street furniture and signage, and install additional Legible London maps and signs to make it easier for people to find their way around. - Provide additional cycle parking and dockless cycle and e-scooter hire bays. - Provide more priority and space for people walking and improve accessibility on the northern part of Fetter Lane, Breams Buildings, Norwich Street, Furnival Street and Cursitor Street by raising junctions, side streets and loading bay entrances and raising carriageway on streets with very narrow pavements.

-- Introducing a timed restriction for motor vehicles. - Improving the existing cycle contraflow on Chancery Lane and exploring extending this to Fleet Street and Holborn. - Widening pavements and installing more seating, planting and trees. - Formalising kerbside loading arrangements.
+- On Cursitor Street, Fetter Lane, Tooks Court and Breams Buildings explore the opportunities to create small public spaces that include seating, planting and trees. - On the northern part of Fetter Lane, Breams Buildings, Norwich Street, Furnival Street and Cursitor Street introduce we explore a timed restriction for motor vehicles during the busiest times of day when people are walking. - Review existing on street parking. - Liaise with the City of Westminster and LB Camden on the potential to improve the experience of walking, cycling and spending time on Chancery Lane by: - o Introducing a timed restriction for motor vehicles. - Improving the existing cycle contraflow on Chancery Lane and. exploring extending this to Fleet Street. - o Widening pavements and installing more seating, planting and trees. - o Formalising kerbside loading arrangements.

-Details of all the proposals can be found in Table 1 - Chancery Lane Neighbourhood proposals to be explored
+Details of all the proposals can be found in Table 1 - Chancery Lane Neighbourhood proposals to be explored.